 |King George III|

 Combatants in a war often personalize the enemy in a single person.
 In 1776 the American colonists blamed it all on King George III.
 The British might have picked Sam Adams or Thomas Paine.
 Things are of course always vastly complicated in the affairs of great nations.
-Economics and national power are strong forces, as are culture, religion, and the accidents of geography and history.
+Economics and national power are strong forces, like our culture, religion, and the accidents of geography and history.
 But when matters teeter on the edge of a cliff, insignificant pests can occasionally start an avalanche.

 Townshend had been a problem all his life.
 His mother was brilliant, and notoriously promiscuous.
 He and his father exchanged 2000-word letters explaining to each other how the other was completely wrong.
 Charles was witty, eloquent and charming when he wanted to be, and he married an enormously wealthy woman.
 After that, his family had no hold on him, and they rarely spoke to each other.
 The same charm and arrogance can be perversely effective in politics, so other politicians often just had to put up with him.
 But as politicians do, they roasted him in their letters and private conversations.
-His political opponent, Edmund Burke, was perhaps the most gentle critic when he observed, "His actions... seem never to have been influenced by his most wonderful abilities."
+His political opponent, Edmund Burke, was perhaps a most gentle critic when he observed, "His actions... seem never to have been influenced by his most wonderful abilities."
 Opponents, of course, welcome deficiencies in their enemies, while exasperated political allies can be the most scathing about team members who injure the party with misbehavior.
 Adam Smith referred to his employer as someone "who passes for the cleverest fellow in England."
 Chase Price described him as "utterly unhinged".
 Horace Walpole: "nothing is luminous compared with Charles Townshend: he drops down dead in a fit, has a resurrection, thunders in the Capitol, confounds the Treasury bench, laughs at his own party, is laid up the next day, and overwhelms the Duchess [of Argyll, his mother-in-law] and the good women that go to nurse him!"
 The final assessment of his biographer Sir Lewis Namier was "...illustrations of Charles Townshend's character can be picked out anywhere during his adult life.
 He did not change or mellow; nor did he learn by experience; there was something ageless about him; never young, he remained immature to the end."